Social Media teaser created for Scorched: Mine Fires in Pennsylvania Coal Country

 We have experienced wading through dead streams the color of rust, or in more technical terms, AMD (Abandoned Mine Drainage) but we also tripped over an obscure and overlooked issue.
 Coal mine fires.
 Most people’s knowledge of mine fires stop at Centralia.
 But that’s just one location out of 80 or so in Pennsylvania.
 It’s ridiculous and frustrating how these issues have been left mostly unchecked and how Pennsylvania has turned its back on the mining towns that once carried our society into modernity.
 These fires will last for decades, if not longer, and barely anything is being done to fix this problem.

 In December we found out about a brand new film festival, the Philadelphia Environmental Film Fest, so we (Alana Mauger, Mark Clement and Robert Hughes of EPCAMR) scraped together a plan and in about 4 days we shot several locations, finished the edit and recorded original music (special thanks to Sheila Hershey, Charlie Hannagan and Jacopo De Nicola for mixing and mastering) in time for the submission deadline.
-Thankfully we were accepted and are finalists in the festival.

 Article 1, Section 27: